Goal Leader: Marc Vandeveer, AFIMSC Chief Innovation Officer

 How are you measuring success?

 The past few years have been all about growth.
-From first establishing a cloud analytic capability in coordination with the AF Chief Data Office in April 2019 and loading 12 initial products into the Visible, Accessible, Understandable, Linked and Trusted (VAULT) data lake, we have grown a user base of 1,128 making use of 125 products.
-We’ll continue to grow – we expect to get to 1,950 users and 146 products by the end of 2021 – but the emphasis is shifting to maturity and engagement.
+From first establishing a cloud analytic capability in coordination with the AF Chief Data Office in April 2019 and loading 12 initial products into the VAULT data lake, we have grown a user base of more than 2,000 making use of 125 products.
+We’ll continue to grow, but the emphasis is shifting to maturity and engagement.
 We have developed a training plan, and we want 1,000 trained consumers and creators by the end of 2021.
 Furthermore, we have identified 12 key databases to automatically ingest data from, and we intend to get half of them within a year.

 Is there anything you would like to add?